kyma-project/eventing-tools/docs/loadtest/README.md

 ## Future enhancements

-- Implement a graceful shutdown to delete Kyma subscriptions in the `eventing-test` namespace when the loadtest receives a termination signal.
+- Implement a graceful shutdown to delete Kyma subscriptions in the `eventing-test` Namespace when the loadtest receives a termination signal.